replicatedhq/help-center/content/guides/ship-and-troubleshoot/troubleshoot-spec.md

 ![promote release](/images/guides/ship-and-troubleshoot/promote-release.png)

 When running Replicated Ship, the Collect Spec will be made available in your Ship YAML via the [`CollectSpec`](/docs/ship/template-functions/template-types/#collectspec).
-The [next section](/guides/ship-and-troubleshoot/distribute-your-spec/) in this guide will show you how to include this spec as well as the Troubleshoot application along side your Ship application.
+The [next section](/guides/ship-and-troubleshoot/distribute-your-spec/) in this guide will show you how to include this spec as well as the Troubleshoot component along side your Ship application.